Find Grad Schools

 $112,216 Median Salary

 There are 118 schools in the United States where you can get your doctor's degree in compsci.
-In recent years, the majority of the students getting degrees in this area were male, and 13 were from an underrepresented racial-ethnic group.
-Also, 62.1% of compsci graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 11% were students from an underrepresented racial-ethnic group.
+Also, 63.2% of compsci graduates were international students.

 Education Levels of CompSci Majors

-During the 2020-2021 academic year, 1,252 students earned their doctor's degree in compsci.
+During the most recent year for which data is available, 1,450 people earned their doctor's degree in compsci.
 This earns it the #23 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in compsci at each degree level.